Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Introduction

 \squeezesubsection{Outline of This Paper}

 We review the necessary preliminaries in \refsec{sec:prelims} and introduce two crucial technical tools in \refsec{sec:filterandclosure}.
 The lower bounds for weak graph FPHP formulas are then presented in \refsec{sec:GFPHP}, after which the perfect matching lower bounds follow in \refsec{sec:pm}.
-We conclude with a discussion of questions for future research in \refsec{sec:conclusion}. \ifthenelse{\boolean{conferenceversion}} {We refer to the full-length version of this paper, appended to the submission, for any details missing in this extended abstract.} {}
+We conclude with a discussion of questions for future research in \refsec{sec:conclusion}.